What Are You Required to Disclose When You Sell Your Home?

 Every state’s disclosure laws are different, even though the core of most disclosure statements are similar.
 That’s why you need to take an in-depth look at the disclosure document for your state.
 If you want to dive into the legal code for your state, you can also check out the disclosure laws for all 50 states.

-The Caveat Emptor rule does not apply if the seller lies about anything that is important that has happened in the home or any important defects within the home.
+The caveat emptor rule does not apply if the seller lies about anything important that has happened in the home or any crucial defects within the home.

-Find your state to read sample disclosure documents and to find out more on what exactly you need to disclose to the buyer when you sell your house.
+Find your state to read sample disclosure documents and to find out more about what exactly you need to disclose to the buyer when you sell your house.

 - Alaska: Residential Real Property Transfer Disclosure Statement